pirl/pirl-docs/content/pirl roundtable meeting/2018-09-29/index.en.md

 ## TL;DR ##
 PirlTube is released today for testing!
 You can use PirlApp to access it once it finishes compiling!
+Oh wait, there it is!
+PirlApp and PirlTube are out https://drive.google.com/drive/folders/13CUHTDr3bB0zBeWb0ebHEJ0H8TY8evR4

+> This link will expire after the beta testing.
+For all current releases see the official http://www.pirl.io

 ## 2018/09/29 - PirlTube and PirlApp

 Fawkes says that the Pirl team is running final tests and checking everything for the new releases.
-He says Dubs and Is are currently working on finalizing and building PirlApp, which will be released later today! https://drive.google.com/drive/folders/13CUHTDr3bB0zBeWb0ebHEJ0H8TY8evR4
+He says Dubs and Is are currently working on finalizing and building PirlApp, which will be released later today!

-> This link will expire after the beta testing.
-For all current releases see the official http://www.pirl.io

 ```
 daxm: 1-click install is really pushed as "the way".
 Will there be a time that is the ONLY way to install a PIRL MN?